Jimmy Carter hospitalised

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Former US president Jimmy Carter has been hospitalized for treatment for a “minor pelvis fracture” after a fall at his home in Plains, Georgia, the Carter Center said Tuesday.
-The 95-year-old suffered the fall — his second this month — on Monday and was admitted to Phoebe Sumter Medical Center “for observation and treatment for a minor pelvic fracture,” the center said on Twitter.
-He “is in good spirits and is looking to recovering at home,” it said.
-Carter, who was president from 1977 to 1981, injured his head October 6 in a fall at his home but turned up the next day to volunteer at a Habitat for Humanity site with a black eye and a bandage covering 14 stitches.
+WASHINGTON: Former US president Jimmy Carter has been hospitalised for treatment for a “minor pelvis fracture” after a fall at his home in Plains, Georgia, the Carter Center said Tuesday.
+The 95-year-old suffered the fall, his second this month, on Monday and was admitted to Phoebe Sumter Medical Center for observation.

-WASHINGTON: Former US president Jimmy Carter has been hospitalized for treatment for a “minor pelvis fracture” after a fall at his home in Plains, Georgia, the Carter Center said Tuesday.
-The 95-year-old suffered the fall — his second this month — on Monday and was admitted to Phoebe Sumter Medical Center “for observation and treatment for a minor pelvic fracture,” the center said on Twitter.
-He “is in good spirits and is looking to recovering at home,” it said.
-Carter, who was president from 1977 to 1981, injured his head October 6 in a fall at his home but turned up the next day to volunteer at a Habitat for Humanity site with a black eye and a bandage covering 14 stitches.
+WASHINGTON: Former US president Jimmy Carter has been hospitalised for treatment for a “minor pelvis fracture” after a fall at his home in Plains, Georgia, the Carter Center said Tuesday.
+The 95-year-old suffered the fall, his second this month, on Monday and was admitted to Phoebe Sumter Medical Center for observation.